Androoha1/Commandeer/README.md

 ## Cmd Builder - Universal Command Builder

-The `Cmd` class provides a universal interface for building any shell command.
+The `Cmd` class provides a universal interface for building any shell command, it's the fluent API.
 To construct a command:

-1. Start with the `Cmd` class
+1. Start with the `Cmd` class.
-2. Call a static method whose name matches your desired executable (e.g., `Cmd::docker()` for the `docker` executable)
+2. Call a static method whose name matches your desired executable (e.g., `Cmd::docker()` for the `docker` executable).
-3. Chain additional methods for CLI options and arguments, passing data as method parameters
+3. Chain additional methods for CLI options and arguments, passing data as method parameters.

 Method names are automatically converted to command-line syntax (underscores become dashes), and method arguments become command parameters.